pyrogram/pyrogram/docs/source/intro/auth.rst

 =============

 Once a `project is set up`_, you will still have to follow a few steps before you can actually use Pyrogram to make API calls.
-This section provides all the information you need in order to authorize yourself as user or a bot.
+This section provides all the information you need in order to authorize yourself as user or bot.

 User Authorization
 ------------------